 The problem that I have encountered with bullies is that they are very selective on who chose to bully.
 I have seen individuals who have savaged weaker opponents / victims.
 These individuals may have taken blades away from intimidated kids.
 But somehow they never seem to be around to try it against someone who is an experienced and able to handle themselves.

-If you think that knife attacks look anything like those typically seen in martial arts classes or favourite movies you are dead wrong.
+If you think that knife attacks look anything like those typically seen in martial arts classes or favorite movies you are dead wrong.

 Real attacks, by people who are familiar with a knife’s properties and true potential.
 Their stabs and cuts that are practically impossible to stop.